 LR test vs. logistic model: chi2 = 1834.91; p<0.01

-There were considerable variations in the level of concurrent use (Figure 2), ranging from xxx to xxx per 1000 people (standardized with age and sex).
-Among all the LGAs, zzzz% were identified as high, zzz% as moderate and zzz% as low levels of concurrent using.
-Total number of concurrent users over the years in each LGAs remain largely similar during the study period.
+There were considerable variations in the level of concurrent use (Figure 2), ranging from 0 to 55.0 per 1000 people (standardized with age and sex).
+Among all the LGAs, 2.8% were identified as high, 39.7% as moderate and 57.4% as low levels of concurrent using.
+Total number of concurrent users over the years in each LGA remained largely similar during the study period.

-Figure 2: Variation in terms of concurrent users of opioids and benzodiazepines across LGAs in 2016 (Dennis to mention)
+Figure 2: Variation in terms of concurrent users of opioids and benzodiazepines across LGAs in 2013

 Discussion